Sight Words for Kindergarteners: How To Teach Sight Words Correctly

 Not sure where to start?
 I created a step-by-step learn-to-read program just for parents of kindergarteners to help bridge this gap.
 Let’s learn together!

-My Kindergartner isn’t reading yet.
+My kindergartner isn’t reading yet.
 How I can help them?

 First step… don’t panic!
 Many kindergarteners haven’t begun learning sight words or their journey to read.
 And the good news?
 It’s an excellent time to start!